pehq/Pehq-s-Universal-Gun-Framework-A-Modifiable-One-Too/README.md

 + Tactical Shooter - Rewards strategy as well as having *realistic* guns
 + Looter Shooter - Looting on loot to increase odds of survival

 These sub-genres are prominant in the game development field.
-However, Roblox has some sort of cultural background with it leading to new sub-genres usually done en-mass.
+However, Roblox has some sort of cultural background with it leading to new sub-genres; usually done en masse.

 ## Roblox's Sub-Genres include:
 + Roblox Clanning League (RCL) - It uses laser beams as weapons and requires a team-based effort (hence the name clanning since it's done in organized events)